tclvisais a standard Tcl extension providing a binding

 # close session

-Sets the state of an attribute.
+close $rmSets the state of an attribute.
 This command is a front-end for

-- channel containing reference to a VISA
+`visa::set-attribute session attribute attrState`session - channel containing reference to a VISA

-resource session opened by visa::open
+resource session opened by visa::open.

-- Integer value with ID of the VISA
+attribute - Integer value with ID of the VISA

 attribute to set.
 Use one of the predefned visa::ATTR_XXX